 The healthcare sector has historically relied on large pharmaceutical companies for late-stage development, manufacturing, quality control testing and distribution of new medicines.
 These companies have had the infrastructure and processes in place to manage the many steps involved in delivering a safe final product at scale.

 The complexities of cell and gene therapy manufacturing are challenging the traditional drug development process to adapt.
-Because live cells are often involved in the development of these treatments, every person in the supply chain for the manufacturing process must have specific knowledge and skills to handle these highly sensitive materials.
+Because live cells are often involved in the development of these treatments, every person in the pharmaceutical supply chain for the manufacturing process must have specific knowledge and skills to handle these highly sensitive materials.
 As these processes are relatively novel, there remains a deficit of qualified, experienced personnel to meet the needs of a growing advanced therapy market.

 CMOs generally have the flexibility and resources to meet the regulatory and operational demands of cell and gene therapy manufacturing.
 Many have been able to specialize in manufacturing specific materials necessary for these medicines, like viral vectors.